CynicalCypher/CynicalCypher.github.io/_posts/2021-04-12-Nahamcon2021-Backdoor.md

 # Cracking the hash

 I figured since I had a hash and not a password that I would need to crack it.
 I've done enough hash cracking to know that this is mode 500 in hashcat but if you needed a hand to figure that out there are a few options.
 I generally pull up the `hashcat example_hashes` webpage and compare what I have to what is listed there.
-Another way is to use hashid which is built into kali.
+Another way is to use hashid which is built into Kali.
 Hashid actually has a `-m` flag that will give you the hashcat mode to use to crack it which is super handy.

 ![](/images/CTFs/NahamCon2021/Backdoor/hashid.png)